OpenFn/docs/docs/manage-projects/oauth.md

 #### Sharing OAuth clients with projects

-To share an OAuth client with specific projects, scroll down to `Manage Project Access` section in the OAuth client configuration window.
+To share an OAuth client with specific projects, scroll down to `Manage Project Access` section in the OAuth client configuration modal.
 Select the project dropdown and select a project and click the add button to grant the project access to the client.